mmbman/Katagiri/1987-03-06-Platform-Sutra-Talk-1.md

 Sometimes people deal with the two poems separately, and evaluate which is right, which is wrong.
 But I don’t think [that] is the right understanding.
 Both poems work together in our practice.
 I think you cannot separate them.

 So, according to Shen Hsiu, I think he stands always in the dualistic world, looking at himself and [trying] to reach the buddha-nature.

-So from this point, “the body is a Bodhi tree”: we are buddha-nature, but we are not buddha-nature, so we have to realize, we have to see into our own nature.
-So “the body is a Bodhi tree, the mind like a bright mirror stand”: this is exactly the same as the teaching of nirvana.
-So, we are buddha.
-“Time and again brush it clean”: but we are living in the human world, so it’s easy for us to get “dusty,” that’s why we have to always brush it clean, “And let no dust alight.”
+So from this point, “the body is a Bodhi tree”: we are buddha-nature, but we are not buddha-nature.
+So we have to realize, we have to see into our own nature.

+So “the body is a Bodhi tree, the mind like a bright mirror stand”: this is exactly the same as the teaching of nirvana; so, we are buddha.
+“Time and again brush it clean”: but we are living in the human world, so it’s easy for us to get “dusty.”
+That’s why we have to always brush it clean: “And let no dust alight.”
 This is a point of our practice.
 So, constantly practice.

 This is one aspect of the practice: seeking for the truth, constantly.
 “From the beginning to end”: even [if] you attain enlightenment, even [if] you become buddha, constantly we have to seek.

-And on the other hand, the other aspect of practice is to descend to the human world, to share your life with all sentient beings, because there is no particular [thing].
-[This is the spirit of Hui Neng’s poem]: “Originally Bodhi has no tree, the bright mirror has no stand.”
+And on the other hand, the other aspect of practice is to descend to the human world, to share your life with all sentient beings.
+Because there is no particular [thing].
+[This is the spirit of Hui Neng’s poem.]

+“Originally Bodhi has no tree, the bright mirror has no stand.”
 Because our foundation is already buddha-nature, so there is no particular thing to discuss [or] to forget.
 So constantly we have to stand up there, and then we can deal with the human world.
 “Originally there is not a single thing: where can dust alight?”
 So, we have to descend to the human world and save all sentient beings.

 So [we need] both.
 Both work together in our practice.